T

 Insider tips

-• Denver is at high altitude; stay hydrated and take it easy on your first day.
+• Denver's high altitude can affect some people; stay hydrated and take it easy on your first day.

 • Consider purchasing a Denver CityPASS if you plan to visit multiple paid attractions.